Nursing (NURS)

 Prerequisites: Admission to the MSN or DNP program.

-Introduction to advanced research concepts and their relationship to evidence-based practice.
-Explores application of research, ethics, designs, and methods.
-Incorporates integration of clinical practice standards and guidelines for the purpose of promoting healthcare quality and safety.
+Analysis of advanced research concepts and their relationship to evidence-based practice.
+Exploration of application of research, ethics, designs, and methods to promote healthcare quality and safety.

 NURS 502 Technology for the Nurse Educator3 Credits